juhalehtonen/graphql-playground/README.md

 ### Relay
 *[Relay](https://facebook.github.io/relay/)* is a very opinionated, React-focused client.
 It has less flexibility and dictates the structure of your application more, but comes with arguably greater developer experience and productivity if you are specifically building a React or React Native app.
 Relay also sets some Relay-specific requirements for the server GraphQL schema.

+Relay is split into a 'classic' and 'modern' implementation and the guides you find around the web might differ a bit depending on which version the guides were written for.

 ### Apollo
 *[Apollo](https://www.apollographql.com/)* is completely framework agnostic, and allows you to customize your usage a lot to suit your needs (from very lightweight integrations to more sophisticated uses).
 It is easier to get started with, but requires more manual work.
 Apollo works with any GraphQL schema.

+Apollo docs are ok, and the tutorials you find for it are fairly straightforward.

 ### Notes
 *Note*: while Relay is more directly geared towards React, both follow a fairly similar approach when used in a React application (using higher-order components and making data available to the component via props).